bryanbraun/tiffany.blog/_drafts/posts/2020-01-18-my-familys-undeniable-privilege-and-thoughts-on-the-paper-bag-test.md

 When I was with my Aunt over the holidays, we got to talking about my grandma's old car, a rare one, even for the 70s whose name I cannot recall.

-My Aunt relayed how she totalled it.
+*My Aunt relayed how she totalled it*.

 "It was a sunny day and I was dancing in the car, not even paying much attention"